 Anything can happen with all these new opportunities out there waiting patiently for you to get moving.

-And if you want to change your life like the online entrepreneurs we’ve featured here, then start that store today.
+If you want to change your life like the online entrepreneurs we’ve featured here, then start that store today.

 Selling online is easy today.
-All you need is a good business idea, a good product and clarity on whom you are selling it to.
+All you need is a good business idea, a good product, and clarity on whom you are selling it to.